Apple Mail Privacy Protection

 MPP prevents senders from tracking users through email.
-MPP blocks:
+It blocks three key behaviors:

 • Open tracking: You can't detect when someone opens an email.

-• IP address collection: You can't see where users are located because MPP hides the user's IP address.
+• IP address collection: You can't see where users are located because MPP hides their IP address.

 • Activity linking: You can't connect email engagement to other behavior.